seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-5-Multi-Device.md

 - The Critic Agent (governed Continue.dev + CLI) catches architectural drift early.

 **Challenges still being refined:**
-- Balancing local LLM performance vs. accuracy on lower-powered edge devices.
+- Balancing local LLM performance versus accuracy on lower-powered edge devices.
 - Keeping the web dashboard snappy as real-time data volume grows.
-- Deciding how much of the framework to open-source early vs. polishing further.
+- Deciding how much of the framework to open-source early versus polishing further.

 **Biggest takeaway:** The Architect-Solopreneur model is not just viable — it feels like the natural evolution of software creation.
 One focused human + strong systems + governed AI can deliver results that rival (and often exceed) small teams.